SMU Mustangs and the Iona Gaels square off in Honolulu, Hawaii

 Iona Gaels (7-3, 2-0 MAAC) vs. SMU Mustangs (3-7)

-The Gaels have a 5-3 record in non-conference play.
-Iona ranks fourth in the MAAC giving up 65.0 points while holding opponents to 41.4% shooting.
+The Gaels have a 5-3 record in non-conference games.
+Iona ranks fifth in the MAAC with 9.8 offensive rebounds per game led by Quinn Slazinski averaging 3.0.

-TOP PERFORMERS: Zach Nutall is shooting 30.6% from beyond the arc with 1.9 made 3-pointers per game for the Mustangs, while averaging 13.3 points.
-Zhruic Phelps is shooting 41.8% and averaging 19.5 points for SMU.
+TOP PERFORMERS: Zhruic Phelps is scoring 19.5 points per game with 4.1 rebounds and 2.7 assists for the Mustangs.
+Zach Nutall is averaging 13.3 points and 2.7 rebounds while shooting 38.9% for SMU.

-Daniss Jenkins is scoring 16.6 points per game and averaging 3.8 rebounds for the Gaels.
-Walter Clayton Jr. is averaging 16.2 points and 5.0 rebounds for Iona.
+Walter Clayton Jr. averages 1.9 made 3-pointers per game for the Gaels, scoring 16.2 points while shooting 38.0% from beyond the arc.
+Daniss Jenkins is averaging 16.6 points and 4.6 assists for Iona.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.